williamhowardsnyder/williamhowardsnyder.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: Here are a couple of projects that I
+description: Here are a couple of projects that I'm proud of :)
-nav: False
+nav: True
 nav_order: 2
 display_categories:
 horizontal: false